dingyizhe2000/OT1/README.md

 # The Blessing of Smoothness in Optimal Transport Estimation with Heavy Tails and Non-Convex Supports

 ## Overview
-This repository contains code to reproduce results from the paper **“The Blessing of Smoothness in Optimal Transport Estimation with Heavy Tails and Non-Convex Supports”** by Yizhe Ding, Runze Li, and Lingzhou Xue (The Pennsylvania State University). [(arXiv link)](https://arxiv.org/pdf/2412.08064)
+This repository contains code to reproduce results from the paper **“The Blessing of Smoothness in Optimal Transport Estimation with Heavy Tails and Non-Convex Supports”** by Yizhe Ding, Runze Li, and Lingzhou Xue (The Pennsylvania State University).

 ---